theforeman/foreman-ansible-modules/develop/_sources/README.md.txt

 ### Supported Ansible Versions

-The supported Ansible versions are aligned with currently maintained Ansible versions that support Collections (2.8+).
+The supported Ansible versions are aligned with currently maintained Ansible versions that support Collections (2.9+).
-You can find the list of maintained Ansible versions [here](https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html#release-status).
+You can find the list of maintained Ansible versions [here](https://docs.ansible.com/ansible/devel/reference_appendices/release_and_maintenance.html).

 ### Supported Python Versions

-Starting with Ansible 2.7, Ansible only supports Python 2.7 and 3.5 (and higher).
+Ansible only supports Python 2.7 and 3.5 (and higher).
 These are also the only Python versions we develop and test the modules against.

 ### Known issues